 Key Takeaways:

-- A Florida jury ruled that Bombardier's Learjet unit was not liable for the 1999 crash of a Learjet 35 that killed golfer Payne Stewart and five others.
+- A Florida jury found Bombardier's Learjet unit not liable for the 1999 crash that killed professional golfer Payne Stewart and five others, rejecting the family's $200 million lawsuit.

-- Stewart's family had sued Learjet for $200 million, alleging negligence in the airplane's design and manufacture, specifically a faulty pressurization system.
+- Stewart's family had alleged Learjet was negligent in the plane's design and manufacture, claiming a faulty pressurization system caused a decompression event.

-- The NTSB's probable cause for the crash was determined to be flight crew incapacitation due to failure to receive supplemental oxygen following an undetermined loss of cabin pressurization.
+- The NTSB determined the probable cause of the crash was flight crew incapacitation due to a failure to receive supplemental oxygen after an undetermined loss of cabin pressurization.

 See a mistake?
 Contact us.